TeamMacLean/osgo/README.md

 `do_enrich()` function, passing it the vector of `gene_ids` to calculate the enrichment. **Note that you must here specify which *O.sativa* group you use.** Use the `which` argument with either `"indica"` or `"japonica"`.
-Choose the type of information you prefer to use as labels: `"go"` for the GO:number, `"name"` for the GO name, or `"description"` for the long description.
+Choose the type of information you prefer to use as
+labels: `"go"` for the <GO:number>, `"name"` for the GO name, or `"description"` for the long description.

 ``` r
 library(osgo)